HaleTom/deeplearning.ai_notes/notes/wk2.md

 Convention: `dw` is used to represent the derivitive term

+### Normalisation

+Gradient descent will work faster if the input data is normalised.

+Each example is divided by its norm, giving each vector unit length.
+(It seems that this is SRSS or Square Root of Sum of Squares.)

+    x_norm = np.linalg.norm(x, ord = 2, axis = 0, keepdims = True)

 ## Derivitives

 * In python, instead of writing `dFinalOutputVariable_dVar` we just write `dvar`.